ctrlxcvz/sd-guides/krita-sd-local.md

 - *From Image* = img2img processing where it combines an image + text prompt to generate a new image.
 You can experiment with how much the image or text influences the overall output by tinkering with settings.
 - *Inpaint* = Allows you to generate a prompt within an image where there are empty pixels. <br>
 I.E. > *You can input an image of a landscape > erase a part of the sky > select it w/ Ctrl + R > Inpaint > and input the text prompt "UFO flying in the sky" and it should give you a selection of outputs to realistically place in that spot*.

+>REMINDER: You need to start *api.bat* and leave the CMD Prompt window open as long as you are using Krita. <br>
+>Be sure to close both Krita and the CMD Prompt window when you are done with both.

 ##### ==== LOCAL WEBUI EXTRAS ====
 - Open *stable-diffusion-webui* folder where *api.bat* is.